MarcosFlavioGS/Prefect/README.md

 The binary is available on the release page [Release](https://github.com/MarcosFlavioGS/Prefect/releases)

+You will need GLIBC_2.38 or higher to run the executable.

 ### Build and install from source

 Clone this repository and run the *make* command to build the project from source and install the binary.